stevecrozz/lithostech.com/resume/index.markdown

 - Owner
   - [Branded Crate](https://www.brandedcrate.com)
   - 2014 to present
+  - Managed the engineering team
-  - Oversaw a number of small software projects
+  - Worked on many individual projects in a large variety of environments
 - Web Developer, Interactive Media
   - [The Fresno Bee](http://www.fresnobee.com)
   - 2006 to 2010